aospapp/aosp/external/arm-trusted-firmware/docs/getting_started/build-options.rst

 -  ``SEPARATE_CODE_AND_RODATA``: Whether code and read-only data should be isolated on separate memory pages.
 This is a trade-off between security and memory usage.
 See "Isolating code and read-only data on separate memory pages" section in :ref:`Firmware Design`.
 This flag is disabled by default and affects all BL images.

 -  ``SEPARATE_NOBITS_REGION``: Setting this option to ``1`` allows the NOBITS sections of BL31 (.bss, stacks, page tables, and coherent memory) to be allocated in RAM discontiguous from the loaded firmware image.
-When set, the platform is expected to provide definitons for ``BL31_NOBITS_BASE`` and ``BL31_NOBITS_LIMIT``.
+When set, the platform is expected to provide definitions for ``BL31_NOBITS_BASE`` and ``BL31_NOBITS_LIMIT``.
 When the option is ``0`` (the default), NOBITS sections are placed in RAM immediately following the loaded firmware image.